hanax-ai/HX-Data-Ingestion-Project/README.md

 ---

-**Ready to begin specification and development using the enhanced Spec Kit methodology.**
+**Ready to begin specification and development using the enhanced Spec Kit methodology with organized knowledge management.**